lolive/shinyshell-help/README.md

 ## edit_shinyshell_readme  :

+Edit the ${BD}/.README.md and regenerate the corresponding README.md

 This command permits to edit the README.md of SHinyshell.
 This one is the front page on Github.
 The file you edit is postprocessed to list the packages that your Shinyshell is including.